oveku/Warhammer-Fantasy-FTG-Edition/campaigns/shadows-of-the-southwest/session-03.md

 2) Reliquary Heist (Stealth/Skill)
 - During chanting, slip the still’s reliquary core free (Mechanics/Trade, Hard)
 - Reward: Reliquary Core (token used to downgrade anchor effects later)
+ - Planning Boon: If you completed the Basement Briefing, choose either to reduce the difficulty by one step OR to reroll a single failed pick/loosen attempt

 3) Sanctify the Deck (Ritual)
 - Consecrate the deck to Morr; costs incense/holy symbol and Willpower tests